Are aware the risks of using unsafe chimney?

 amount of pressure in a water hose - the only difference is that the air pressure is negative and the water pressure is positive (think of using a straw to drink with instead of to blow bubbles).
 Thus, chimneys are negative pressure systems.

-Atlanta Carpet and Air Duct Cleaning will clean your chimneys with specially designed brushes and powered cleaning tools suitable for the type of chimney being swept and the type of residue being removed.
+Trusted Steamer Services will clean your chimneys with specially designed brushes and powered cleaning tools suitable for the type of chimney being swept and the type of residue being removed.
 Industrial vacuums are used for airborne dust control.
 Drop cloths or other measures are used to protect the homeowner’s furnishings.